daronphang/coding_resources/flask/jwt_tokens.md

 2) Payload: claims about the user, three types of claims including Registered/Public/Private.
 3) Signature: takes the encoded header and payload and signed using the secret key.

+### Payload Parameters:
+-iss: Issuer of token
+-sub: Subject of token
+-aud: Audience of token
+exp: Defines expiration in NumericDate value, must be after current date/time
+nbf: Defines time before which JWT must not be accepted before processing
+iat: Time the JWT was issued
+jti: Unique identifier for JWT

 All names in structure are three characters long as JWT is meant to be compact.

 ## JWT Example: